grarizki/grarizki/README.md

 Raka are striving to be a Full Stack Developer, currently creating attractive and useful UI with React

-- 🌱 I’m currently learning Nextjs and Typescript
+- 🌱 I’m currently strengthening my fundamentals with Javascript also picking up SQL along the way

 - 📫 How to reach me:
   - [Github](https://github.com/grarizki)